Games and Physical Education

 - develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]

 - perform dances using a range of movement patterns

 - take part in outdoor and adventurous activity challenges both individually and within a team

 - compare their performances with previous ones and demonstrate improvement to achieve their personal best

 Swimming and water safety

 We provide swimming instruction in Key Stage 2.
-Year 4 are attending Swimming lessons in Spring Term 2020.
+Year 4 are attend swimming lessons in the Spring Term each year.

 In particular, pupils will be taught to:

 - swim competently, confidently and proficiently over a distance of at least 25 metres